 LEKI took it a step even farther by adding adjustable knobs on the side of the SpeedLock2 that allows for tightening and loosening of the lock.
 As terrain starts changing and you find yourself needed a different length of pole the LEKI Corklite Speedlock Trekking Pole will soon become your best friend and one of your most trusted pieces of gear.

 Let these poles take the work and weight off your knees.
-The next time your heading out into the mountains and looking for a reliable pair of poles to accompany you, the LEKI Corklite Trekking Pole ($139.00) should be on your radar.
+The next time you’re heading out into the mountains and looking for a reliable pair of poles to accompany you, the LEKI Corklite Trekking Pole ($139.00) should be on your radar.

-Even with the poles being so darn lightweight the offer a strong sturdy feeling you will be sure to love.
+Even with the poles being so darn lightweight the offer a strong sturdy-feeling you will be sure to love.